 Option 5: Use an OTG drive

 OTG flash drives are another devices where you can store all your movies and series to free up your phone for your travel media files.
 Here, you can also stream and watch them outside of your phone’s memory.
 But, instead of being connected wirelessly, you have to attach these drives to the connection port of your iPhone.

 The advantage of OTG drives over the wireless devices that allow you to store files is its dependency on an external power source.
 You can use these thumb-size gadgets whenever or wherever you are.
-Some of them also have dedicated smartphone applications that make them very easy to use.
+Some also have dedicated smartphone applications that make them very easy to use.

 There are variants of OTG drives that have multiple ports despite their size.
 Most of the OTG drives that I see in the market have a USB-A port too.
 It allows you to copy files to your PC much faster.

 Actually, I’ve experienced it one time when I was transferring travel photos.
 I just accidentally touched the OTG drive, and the copying process stopped.
 I tried to check if there was anything copied to the drive to know which part of my gallery I should resume copying.
-But I was surprised that nothing was copied and the previous files I copied were gone!
-Thankfully I haven’t deleted anything from my phone yet so, I did not lose anything.
+But I was surprised that nothing was copied, and the previous files I copied were gone!
+Thankfully I haven’t deleted anything from my phone yet, so I did not lose anything.